 Womb Yoga is a most gentle and nurturing practice of restorative Yoga Asana (poses) Meditation, Mudra (hand gestures) and Mantra (affirmations) which cultivate connection to Shakti (feminine source energy) and self love.
 Including Yoga Nidra (guided relaxation), the practice encourages connection to the whole abdominal and pelvic area, journeying into the womb as a sacred space and healing the energetic pole to the heart space- our centre of being.
 Shamanic perspectives on the menstrual cycle and inner seasons can also be explored to ignite remembrance of our deep innate connection to nature and to understand the blessings of our own inner cycles in order to live more authentically and harmoniously in tune with our heart and our body working with it and not against it.

-Self Awakening Yoga is a non weight bearing, therapeutic style of meditative movement, great if your rehabilitating an injury or struggle with more dynamic standing styles of yoga.
-The practice connects you to your breath and gently releases physical and emotional tension in the body's connective tissues.
-This particular style of Yoga is a wonderful way to release held physical and emotional tension (stagnant energy) in the connective tissues, the pelvis and lower back.
+Self Awakening Yoga is a non weight bearing, therapeutic style of meditative movement, great if your rehabilitating an injury or if you are not so interested in the more dynamic standing and energetic styles of yoga.
+Through floor based movement the practice connects you to your breath and gently releases held physical and emotional tension (stagnant energy) in the connective tissues, and particularly the pelvis and lower back.
 It specifically works with the psoas muscle, a big muscle connecting the legs to the pelvis, going through the abdomen and around the lower back.
 This muscle is tightened from repetitive sitting and can hold tension from traumatic experiences or frequent mental stress.
 It is where we hold the energy created from our ‘Flight or Fight’ reaction which triggers the adrenal glands to release cortisol.
 If our psoas muscles are constantly tight our body can release an unnecessary amount of cortisol, keeping us stressed and run down.
 Working to release tension from this muscle and stimulate the blood flow to bring in fresh energy can help unravel layers upon layers of tension, reduce the amount of cortisol being unnecessarily released and open up the hips and lower back.